Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Related Work

 \paragraph{Interpretability tools.} Causal interventions such as activation patching help identify computation-critical states \citep{heimersheim2024activationpatching,geiger2021causalabstractions}, with best-practice guidance for reliable metrics and methods \citep{zhang2024activationpatching_bestpractices}.
 Patch-based inspection frameworks further systematize intervention/inspection configurations \citep{ghandeharioun2024patchscopes}.
 Readout-style probes provide a complementary perspective by tracking when information becomes linearly decodable across layers, including the Logit Lens \citep{nostalgebraist2020logitlens} and learned variants such as the Tuned Lens \citep{belrose2023tunedlens}.

-\paragraph{Our work.} Our setup is closest to System-2-style prompting via intermediate steps: like CoT, we elicit explicit intermediate computations \citep{wei2022cot}, and like task decomposition, we solve the instance by breaking it into sequential subproblems \citep{radhakrishnan2023questiondecomposition}.
-The key difference is that the decomposition is tied to a \emph{structured input format}: we first partition the input into marked segments and then use a CoT protocol that is aligned with this structure (produce segment-level subcounts, then aggregate).
+\paragraph{Positioning of This Work.} Our setup is closest to System-2-style prompting via intermediate steps: like CoT, we elicit explicit intermediate computations \citep{wei2022cot}, and like task decomposition, we solve the instance by breaking it into sequential subproblems \citep{radhakrishnan2023questiondecomposition}.
+The key difference is that the decomposition is tied to a \emph{structured input format}: following prior vision-based studies \citep{izadi2025viser, grounding_id}, we first partition the input text into marked segments and then use a CoT protocol aligned with this structure by producing segment-level subcounts and then aggregating them.
 This creates explicit stage boundaries that are absent in monolithic counting prompts and lets us study how counting representations evolve across stages.
 Mechanistically, our analysis aligns with prior work that localizes latent counter-like signals and tests them with interventions \citep{hasani2025countscope}, while shifting the question to how the \emph{structured CoT decomposition} reshapes internal computation on long contexts.
 In this way, we connect behavioral brittleness observations \citep{ball2024fixed_effect_fallacy,zhang2024countingabilitytokenization} to a stage-wise mechanistic account of how count information is formed, routed, and combined under structured prompting \citep{heimersheim2024activationpatching,zhang2024activationpatching_bestpractices}.